1On that day Jesus went out of the house and was sitting by the lake.

 17For truly I say to you, that many prophets and righteous people desired to see the things that you see, and did not see them, and to hear the things that you hear, and did not hear them.

-18Hear, then, the parable of the sower.
+18Now listen to the parable of the sower.

 19When anyone hears the message about the kingdom and does not understand it, the Wicked One comes and snatches away that which has been sown in his heart.
 This is the one who was sown along the path.